d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 than one with a lower income.
 While monotonic, this relationship likely is not linearly associated with the probability of repayment.
-An increase in income from 0 to 50k likely corresponds to a bigger increase in likelihood of repayment than an increase from 1M to 1.05M.
+An increase in income from 0 to 50 thousand likely corresponds to a bigger increase in likelihood of repayment than an increase from 1 million to 1.05 million.
-One way to handle this might be to pre-process our data such that linearity becomes more plausible, say, by using the logarithm of income as our feature.
+One way to handle this might be to preprocess our data such that linearity becomes more plausible, say, by using the logarithm of income as our feature.

-Note that we can easily come up with examples that violate *monotonicity*.
+Note that we can easily come up with examples that violate monotonicity.
 Say for example that we want to predict probability of death based on body temperature.
-For individuals with a body temperature above 37°C (98.6°F), higher termperatures indicate greater risk.
+For individuals with a body temperature above 37°C (98.6°F), higher temperatures indicate greater risk.
-However, for individuals with body termperatures below 37° C, higher temperatures indicate *lower* risk!
+However, for individuals with body temperatures below 37° C, higher temperatures indicate lower risk!
 In this case too, we might resolve the problem with some clever preprocessing.
-Namely, we might use the *distance* from 37°C as our feature.
+Namely, we might use the distance from 37°C as our feature.

 But what about classifying images of cats and dogs?